AuScope/geomodelportal/README.md

 NB: For information on the JSON files, see [README.md](ui/src/assets/geomodels/README.md)

 ### Adding borehole service
-The borehole service requires an Apache server with Python WSGI 'mod_wsgi' enabled. [mod_wsgi](https://modwsgi.readthedocs.io/en/develop/) Python should be setup as described in [README.md](https://github.com/AuScope/geomodel-2-3dweb/blob/master/README.md)
+The borehole service requires an [Apache](https://httpd.apache.org/) server with Python WSGI [mod_wsgi](https://modwsgi.readthedocs.io/en/develop/) enabled.
+Python should be setup as described in [README.md](https://github.com/AuScope/geomodel-2-3dweb/blob/master/README.md)

 A borehole database file can be produced by running the "makeBoreholes.py" conversion script.
 See [README.md](https://github.com/AuScope/geomodel-2-3dweb/blob/master/lib/README.md)

-The 'index.wsgi' script (found in 'srv' directory) should be copied to 'api' directory so that it is served as 'http://website/api'
+The 'index.wsgi' script (found in 'srv' directory) should be copied to 'api' directory so that it is served as _http://website/api_

-There are some files to be copied into a 'wsgi' directory, and make sure that they can be accessed by Python WSGI:
+There are some files to be copied into a 'wsgi' directory, and make sure that they can be accessed by Python:

  * the 'input' directory from https://github.com/AuScope/geomodel-2-3dweb/scripts/input, (you can exclude README.md)
  * 'query_db.dat' (this is the borehole database)
  * the 'lib' directory from https://github.com/AuScope/geomodel-2-3dweb/lib
  * also make a 'cache/wfs' directory in 'wsgi'

-### Start dev server
+### Start a local dev server
 ```bash
 # Run `npm start` to start the dev server.
 # Navigate to `http://localhost:4200`.
 It should automatically reload if you change any